What is the Bronxville Women’s Club?

 With the Army she specialized in systems integration projects, human resources, and expanded to program and contract management, force integration analysis, policy development, process redesign and operations.
 She oversaw HR studies in deployments, mobilization impact, personnel policy, gender and reintegration.
 She also served within the Military Police Brigade missions in CONUS and Overseas.
 Mary Westmoreland served as executive officer to the Department of the Army’s Deputy Chief of Staff for Personnel (DCSPR/G1) , and later XO to the Chief of Army Reserve, HQDA.

-In her civilian years she served as executive director of the Long Island University Southampton Campus Women’s Center; Director of Operations for EPIE, an educational research and development institute headquartered at Teachers College of Columbia University; and early in her career as a College Admissions Counselor and Foreign Student Advisor at Pace University.
+In her civilian years she served as executive director of the Long Island University Southampton Campus Women’s Center; Director of Operations for EPIE, an educational research and development institute headquartered at Teachers College of Columbia University; and early in her career as a College Admissions Counselor and Foreign Student Adviser at Pace University.

 She holds dual roles with Department of Defense Employer Support of Guard and Reserve Program as NYC Area Chair and NY Region Vice chair.
 She is a Board of Director member on several organizations, the Navy League NY Council, and current president of Association of US Army NY Statue of Liberty Chapter.

 Mary is an active member of her hometown Rotary Club, and the Military Officers Association of America Lower Hudson Valley.
 She is also an active member of the Veterans of Foreign Wars, and Iraq and Afghanistan Veterans Association.
 Colonel Westmoreland is a graduate of Pace University and the US Army War College, along with graduate studies at Duquesne and Stony Brook Universities.
 Among her many recognitions are two Legions of Merit, Bronze Star Medal, five Meritorious Service Medals, and Pace University Dyson School Distinguished Alumna.